-(4) If there are indications that a member of the Presidium or the chairperson of a parliamentary group has failed to meet his obligations, the Member of the Bundestag concerned shall not attend meetings pursuant to paragraph (1).
-In place of the chairperson of the parliamentary group concerned his or her deputy shall be heard pursuant to paragraph (1) and informed pursuant to paragraph (2).
-If there are indications that the President has failed to meet his obligations pursuant to Rules 1 to 6, his deputy shall proceed in accordance with the provisions of paragraphs (1) to (3).
+(3) If there are indications that a member of the Presidium or the chairperson of a parliamentary group has failed to meet his obligations, the Member of the Bundestag concerned shall not attend meetings in the framework of these proceedings.
+In place of the chairperson of the parliamentary group concerned, his deputy shall be heard pursuant to paragraph (1) and informed pursuant to paragraph (2).
+If there are indications that the President has failed to meet his obligations, his deputy shall proceed in accordance with the provisions of paragraphs (1) and (2).